 - Have your ignition interlock restriction extended

-- Be held in contempt
+- Be held in contempt of court

 - Face additional fines and/or jail time

-Read more about penalties for driving with a suspended license.
+Learn more about penalties for driving with a suspended license.

 You will receive a Certificate of De-Installation confirming you have had the device removed by an authorized service center.

-After the device has been removed, you will need to call and speak to the Recovery Department to close your account.
-If you received equipment shipped directly to your home, please make sure that you return the equipment immediately following removal, and then contact Intoxalock to fully close your account.
+After your device has been removed, you will need to call and speak to the Recovery Department to close your account.
+If you received equipment shipped directly to your home, please make sure that you return the equipment immediately following removal, and then contact Intoxalock to fully close out your account.